zheng-wang/irontest/README.md

 #### Populate Step 1
 Click the name of step 1 to open its edit view.

-Under the Endpoint Details tab, enter JDBC URL that will be used to connect to the sample database (automatically created when launching Iron Test for the first time).
-The format is `jdbc:h2:<IronTest_Home>/database/sample;AUTO_SERVER=TRUE`.
+Under the Endpoint Details tab, enter JDBC URL `jdbc:h2:./database/sample;AUTO_SERVER=TRUE` which will be used by the test step to connect to the sample database.
+Here `./database/sample` in the URL equals to `<IronTest_Home>/database/sample`, as Iron Test application is launched from directory `<IronTest_Home>`.
 Then enter Username and Password which can be found in `<IronTest_Home>/config.yml`.

 Under the Invocation tab, enter below SQL script.
 ```